National Anthem Project: Project events

 The National Anthem Project toured the United States in 2006, making "Road Show" stops in every state and Washington, D.C.
 The Road Shows featured music performances by student ensembles, an interactive education center, and music education advocacy materials.
 Visitors were encouraged to try singing "The Star-Spangled Banner" to test themselves on its lyrics.
 At each stop, one singer was designated a winner and given $1000 to donate to the local school music program of his or her choice.

 Having concluded its Road Show, the National Anthem Project focused on the planned Grand Finale in Washington, DC, June 14–16, 2007, which featured a performance of The Star Spangled Banner on the National Mall.
 On June 14, 2007 more than 1,200 participants gathered at FedEx Field, home of the Washington Redskins near Washington, D.C., to celebrate the Project in a singalong led by country star Taylor Swift.

 That same day more than 5,000 students joined together on the National Mall at the Washington Monument with "The President's Own" U.S. Marine Band for an afternoon concert.
 On June 15, school ensembles from around the country performed throughout Washington, D.C. at eight monuments including the Lincoln Memorial, Capitol Reflecting Pool, World War II Memorial, and Jefferson Memorial.

 The Grand Finale's third day of celebrations was hosted by Drum Corps International at the Navy/Marine Corps Stadium in Annapolis, Maryland.
 These festivities included a special singing of the national anthem, and later competition of drum corps from around the country.
 The National Anthem Project Grand Finale events garnered more than 220 news stories, reaching 26 million people.

 The Project continued its tradition of celebrating National Anthem Project Day on each September 14.
 The day aims to promote the importance of music education and the Project by encouraging teachers, students, parents, and community members and leaders to participate in joint celebrations.
 Events include singalongs and public statements of support for music education by local school administrators and elected officials.
 Media coverage of National Anthem Project Day and public statements of support from state and national elected officials are available online on the Project Web site.

 Criticism of the project

-Criticism of the project includes the following: